Oppo A54 Price in Pakistan & Specs - Oct 2023

-Xiaomi Redmi Note 12 Pro Price in Pakistan & Specs – Oct 2023
+Xiaomi Poco X5 Pro price in Pakistan & specs – October 2023

-The Xiaomi Redmi Note 12 Pro is a feature-packed smartphone designed to...
+Xiaomi Poco X5 Pro is available on the market with impressive features....

-The Oppo A54 is a budget-friendly smartphone that offers a range of features for everyday use.
-It features a 6.51-inch IPS LCD display with HD+ resolution, providing vibrant visuals and sharp text.
+The Oppo A54 is a stylish and feature-packed smartphone designed to meet your everyday mobile needs.
+Its 6.51-inch IPS LCD display offers vibrant visuals and a smooth user experience.

-The phone is powered by a MediaTek Helio P35 processor and comes with 4GB of RAM, ensuring smooth performance for most apps and tasks.
+The phone is powered by a MediaTek Helio P35 chipset and 4GB of RAM, ensuring efficient multitasking and app performance.

-One of its standout features is the quad-camera setup, which includes a 13MP main camera, a 2MP macro camera, a 2MP depth sensor, and a 16MP front camera for selfies.
-The A54 also boasts a large 5,000mAh battery, providing excellent battery life.
+Capture stunning photos and videos with the versatile quad-camera setup, featuring a 13MP main camera, 2MP macro lens, 2MP depth sensor, and a 16MP front camera for selfies.

-With a sleek design, ample storage (128GB), and expandable storage options, the Oppo A54 offers great value for those looking for an affordable smartphone with decent performance and camera capabilities.
+The A54 boasts a large 5,000mAh battery that provides all-day power, and it supports 18W fast charging for quick top-ups.

+With 128GB of internal storage (expandable up to 256GB via microSD), you’ll have ample space for your apps and media.

 The Oppo A54 price in Pakistan is Rs.
 59,999/-